Image of a man pumping gas for his car for a blog post discussing mystery shopping mileage.

 before time costs

-Min Fee Needed
+Min Fee to Break Even

 $0

-to break even at this distance
+at this distance

 When to Ignore the Math